CUBRID/cubrid-manual/en/api/php.rst

 **Configuring the environment**

 *   CUBRID: Install CUBRID.
 Make sure the environment variable **%CUBRID%** is defined in your system.
-*   PHP 5.3 source code: You can download PHP source code from http://php.net/downloads.php .
+*   PHP 5.6.x or 7.1.x source code: You can download PHP source code from http://php.net/downloads.php .
 *   Apache 2: It can be used to test PHP.
 *   CUBRID PHP driver source code: You can download the source code from http://www.cubrid.org/?mid=downloads&item=php_driver .
 Make sure that the version you download is the same as the version of CUBRID which has been installed on your system.